theDataFixer/blog/content/posts/why-being-a-data-architect/index.md

 Now, if you go to the other end where data maturity is high, you may encounter:
 * Data Governance and Management issues
 * Innovation with emerging technologies
-* Develovpment and maintenance of advanced analytics
+* Development and maintenance of advanced analytics

 I mean, in both ends you might find a little bit of everything, but it's important to keep in mind that there is a lot of data that is not used correctly.
 When not used correctly, it might be because of a bad data architecture design, or a bad data governance or management, or bad data quality since creation.